m14r41/CyberSecurity-Interview/README.md

 ### Disclaimer:
->The content provided here is a compilation sourced from various creators, and I claim no ownership of it.
+>The content shared here is a compilation sourced from various creators, and I claim no ownership of it.
 All credit and respect go to the original authors.
 I do not endorse or condone any unethical activities; this material is shared solely for educational purposes.

 ### Note: